This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

-- Have your child breathe moist air.
-Warm, moist air may help your child breathe easier.
-If your child has symptoms of croup, take him or her into the bathroom, close the bathroom door, and turn on a hot shower.
-Do not put your child into the shower.
+- Moist air may help your child breathe easier and decrease his or her cough.
+Take your child outside for 5 minutes if it is cold.
+Or, take your child into the bathroom and turn on a hot shower or bathtub.
+Do not put your child into the shower or bathtub.
 Sit with your child in the warm, moist air for 15 to 20 minutes.
-If it is cool outside, take your clothed child outside in the cool, moist air for 5 minutes.

 Prevent the spread of croup:

-- Do not let your child share cups, forks, spoons, and plates with others.
+- Do not let your child share cups, silverware, or dishes with others.

 - Keep your child home from school or daycare.